Practical Careers for Practical People

 As a tradesperson, you will need to be able to quote prices including the cost of parts and your labour.
 A lot of trades might end up hidden behind plasterboard but there is still an important craft going on there that deserves a good fee.
 Don’t be afraid to charge exactly what you deserve and if someone wants to haggle you down, you can walk away and let someone else deal with the hassle.

-So, technically speaking, baking could be seen as a trade but most bakers would probably see themselves as business owners since they require premises and often open cafes too.
+So, technically speaking, you can see baking as a trade but most bakers would probably see themselves as business owners since they require premises and often open cafes too.
 Baking covers all kinds of different practical skills from making incredible cakes to baking some rustic bread.
 Finding your particular niche in this industry is all about practice.

 You could set up your own business as a baker and gradually expand but there is plenty of opportunities for bakers and other cooking extraordinaires in restaurants, cafes, hotels and catering companies too.
 Take the time to hone your skills and develop your own recipes while you work.
 Instagram is absolutely your friend here if you want to go out on your own and people love watching other people make cool cakes.